-To claim R&D tax relief under the SME scheme your company should have a turnover of no more than €100 million or less than €86m on the balance sheet, and you’ll need less than 500 full-time staff.
+To claim R&D tax relief under the SME scheme your company should have a turnover of no more than €100 million or less than €86m on the balance sheet.
+You’ll need less than 500 full-time staff.
 You don’t have to be in the technology or engineering sector to be an innovator.

-As long as your company undertakes scientific or technological projects developing new products or processes, or substantially improving existing ones, it’s possible you might be eligible for R&D tax breaks.
+As long as your company undertakes scientific or technological projects.
+Developing new products or processes, or substantially improving existing ones.
+You may be eligible for R&D tax breaks.

-A new shape for an existing product is unlikely to count, even if that is ‘commercially innovative’, and your work can’t be about advances in economics, social sciences, arts or humanities.
+A new shape for an existing product is unlikely to count, even if that is ‘commercially innovative’.
+Your work can’t be about advances in economics, social sciences, arts or humanities.

 Thirdly, and arguably most importantly, does the project address an uncertainty that a knowledgeable professional in your field couldn’t quickly and easily work out for themselves?

-In plain terms, reaching a solution has to be hard work or need painstaking research and you ought to go into it unsure of success – you should know what you want to achieve, but not whether it is scientifically possible or feasible.
+In plain terms, reaching a solution has to be hard work or need painstaking research.
+You should unsure if the results will be successful.
+However, you should know what you want to achieve, but not whether it is scientifically possible or feasible.